uplift-ltd/nexus/packages/formik/README.md

 #### setFormSuccess / setFormError

-Note that setFormError accepts a `sentryEventId` as the second property, which will be available on form status.
+Note that setFormError accepts a `captureExceptionReturn` as the second property, which will be available on form status.

-You can use `Sentry.showReportDialog(status.sentryEventId)` to show a report error dialog to the user.
+You can use `Sentry.showReportDialog(status.captureExceptionReturn)` to show a report error dialog to the user.

 ```tsx
 import { EnhancedFormik } from "@uplift-ltd/formik";